FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/declarative_thinking_and_programming.md

 abstraction that comes with it.

 Let's say we want to do some linear algebra, in particular we want to sum up two n-dimensional vectors $a$ and $b$.
-Since we are in the domain of linear algebra using some CAS, we would expect to be able to just declare what we want $c = a + b$.
+Since we are in the domain of linear algebra using some computer algebra system (CAS), we would expect to be able to just declare what we want $c = a + b$.
 Calculating $c$ with the help of a loop would clearly by imperative in the given context.
 The downsides of using a loop for this are manifold.
 Firstly, we would define an implicit order of which elements to sum up first.
 This removes the possibility of our CAS software to choose a native [SIMD][] CPU operation due to our over-specification of how to do it.
 Secondly, our code becomes much less readable and we are violating the [single-level of abstraction principle][] which is highly connected to declarative programming and thinking.
-If, on the other hand though, our task is to solve a given linear optimization problem, starting to implement a Simplex algorithm on our own with the help of vector operations in order to solve it can be considered imperative.
+If, on the other hand though, our task is to solve a given linear optimization problem, starting to implement a Simplex algorithm on our own with the help of vector operations in order to solve it can also be considered imperative.

 Having realized the importance of the level of abstraction resp. the domain our task lives in, the obvious question is the following one: How do languages like SQL and Prolog or Datalog fit into our picture since they are always stated as